pokerregion/poker/README.rst

 Pocketfives, TwoplusTwo Forum, or PokerStars website by scraping them.
 In the long term, it will have a fast hand evaluator and an equity calculator.

-It uses the MIT license, soo it's code can be used in any product without legal consequences.
+It uses the MIT license, so its code can be used in any product without legal consequences.

-It aims quality, fully tested code and easy usability with nice APIs, suitable for beginners to play with.
+It aims for quality, fully tested code and easy usability with nice APIs, suitable for beginners to play with.